powmedia/buildify/README.md

 Create a file with your build script (see the example in 'Usage' below), call it something like `build.js` and then run it with:

     node build.js

+For an example of buildify in action, see [backbone-forms](https://github.com/powmedia/backbone-forms)

 ##Usage